-Doklestic & Partners z.a.k. (the “Firm”) is established in a legal form of a joint law office (in Serbian: “zajednička advokatska kancelarija”) registered in accordance with the Law on Advocates’ Profession (in Serbian: “Zakon o advokaturi”; hereinafter the “Law”) of the Republic of Serbia.
+Doklestic Repic & Gajin z.a.k. (the “Firm”) is established in a legal form of a joint law office (in Serbian: “zajednička advokatska kancelarija”) registered in accordance with the Law on the Legal Profession (in Serbian: “Zakon o advokaturi”; hereinafter the “Law”) of the Republic of Serbia.

-According to Article 45 of the Law two or more advocates may by an agreement regulating their mutual business and property relations establish a joint law office (hereinafter: the “Law Office”).
+According to Article 45 of the Law, two or more attorneys may by an agreement regulating their mutual business and property relations establish a joint law office (hereinafter: the “Law Office”).
 The founding parties are obliged to deliver this agreement, together with the registration application, to the competent Bar Association within 15 days upon execution for the registration purposes.
-All founding advocates from the same Law Office must have the same registered seat of their offices.
+All founding attorneys from the same Law Office must have the same registered seat of their offices.
 The Law Office must have a notice board stating the words: “joint law office” and the name of the Law Office, in accordance with the founding agreement and the Statute of the competent Bar Association.
-The Law Office does not have a status of a juridical (legal) person.
-The Law Office ceases to exist by agreement of the founding advocates or if there is only one advocate remaining as a member of the Law Office.
+The Law Office does not have a status of a legal person.
+The Law Office ceases to exist by agreement of the founding attorneys or if there is only one attorney remaining as a member of the Law Office.

 Managing partner of the Firm is Dr Slobodan Doklestic.